 Microsoft Word '97 doesn't have a standard template for minutes.

 How did this occur?
 Surely when they were beta testing the product they would have held meetings.

 And minuted them.

 Have I discovered a secret here?
 Do they use Lotus Ami-Pro in Seattle?
 We should be told.

 By the way, I have created a template myself.
 If you need a copy, send me a request.

 And if Bill Gates is reading this.
 Get in touch.
 You'll find my hourly rate very reasonable.
 Compared to yours.

 Author: Vince Poynter Version m5.030 4 Dec 2017

 First Published: Version 1.00 in Oct 2003 and reproduced here in full, unedited

-The tags were added in Version m5.030 4 Dec 2017, along with the image which depicts a Windows XP desktop with multiple windows open
+The links were added in Version m5.030 4 Dec 2017, along with the image which depicts a Windows XP desktop with multiple windows open